 If the improper class2 potential is one of the hybrid styles, it requires additional AngleAngle coefficients be specified in the data file.
 These lines must also have an additional “class2” argument added after the improper type.
 For improper types which are assigned to other hybrid styles, use the style name (e.g. “harmonic”) appropriate to that style.
 The AngleAngle coeffs for that improper type will then be ignored.

 An improper style of none can be specified as the 2nd argument to the improper_coeff command, if you desire to turn off certain improper types.

 This improper style can only be used if LAMMPS was built with the MOLECULE package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.